AdaCore/spark2014/lrm/source/subprograms.rst

    the ``global_aspect`` or the ``parameter_specification`` for that name, according to the following rules:

-   1. For a name of a object X to appear in a precondition aspect, X must be a formal parameter or global variable which is of mode "in", "in out", or "Proof".
+   1. For a name of an object X to appear in a precondition aspect, X must be a formal parameter or global variable which is of mode "in", "in out", or "Proof".
-   2. For a name of a object X to appear in a postcondition aspect, X must be a formal parameter or global variable of any mode.
+   2. For a name of an object X to appear in a postcondition aspect, X must be a formal parameter or global variable of any mode.
    3. Additionally, X'Old is permitted in a postcondition aspect if X is a global variable or formal parameter of mode "in out".